 We hope this guide has made you fully informed on all aspects of your Valuation, and that you're ready to make your choice of survey type.
 For some more helpful reading, check out our guide on common issues highlighted by property surveys, so you know what to expect in advance.

 When you're ready, remember to use Compare My Move to compare and save on your survey costs.
 We've partnered up with the best in RICS accredited surveyors, to save you money when it matters most.
-Just fill in a quick and easy form and get connected with up to 5 verified surveyors, saving you time and money.
+Just fill in a quick and easy form, compare surveyors, saving you time and money.